 Beginning December 19, 2020 Montana notaries will be able to make changes to their commission and update their contact information using the Secretary of State’s Online Portal.

-If you haven’t done so yet, create your Montana ePass Account now.
-(Coming soon) All changes must be made online.
+If you haven’t done so yet, visit the Secretary of State’s Online Notary Portal to create your account, log in, and access your records.
+All changes must be made online.

 - When you have a name change, you will have to upload a rider or other document issued by your bonding company showing the change of name on your bond.

 - Sign the rider with your new signature, so we have that on file for verification purposes.

 - When your filing has been reviewed and approved, you will receive an email alerting you to login to your account to download the certificate.

 - Once you have your Amended Certificate of Commission, you will have to purchase a new stamp with your new name on it – you cannot alter the name on your current stamp.